mystenmark/sips/sips/sip-58.md

 ### Replay prevention

-The presence of an owned objects in a transaction offers durable replay protection.
+The presence of any owned object in a transaction offers durable replay protection.
 This is because a given owned object version cannot be consumed by more than one transaction.
 Owned objects also give cross-chain replay prevention, since it is impossible for any `ObjectRef` to be valid on two different networks.
 Without the presence of an owned object, transactions on Sui would be replayable over time, and across networks, a serious issue for safety and security.